MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/settings-policies-reference.md

   - Microsoft Teams
 ms.localizationpriority: high
 search.appverid: MET150
-description: This reference describes each of the policies available in Microsoft Teams
+description: This reference describes each of the policies available in Microsoft Teams.
 ---

 # Teams policies reference